 10. Admire Portuguese azulejos

-11. Visit Costa Nova – the most colourful town of Portugal
+11. Visit Costa Nova – the most colorful town of Portugal

 Take your kids to Praia da Costa Nova.
-This little coastal town with colourful striped houses was a favourite with our boys.
+This little coastal town with colorful striped houses was a favorite with our boys.

 12. Visit a local market

 Our kids love visiting markets.
 There is so much to see, to touch, to taste…

 We visited a couple of markets in Portugal with kids and all of them were great.
 But there was one that left them speechless – a local seafood market in Costa Nova.

 The kids didn’t know where to look first – there was a huge variety of fish, but also octopus, shrimp, crab… And then there were eels, hundreds of eels, alive and crawling, waiting for a buyer to take them home for dinner.
 The kids couldn’t believe their eyes!

 One of the best parts of any vacation for our kids is being able to stay up late.
 They love exploring new places at night!

 Our favorite place to explore late in the evening in Portugal was the Cais da Ribeira waterfront area in Porto.
 Not only does it have some incredible views, but you will also find a really great atmosphere here.
 There are nice and family-friendly restaurants and lots of street performers.
 The whole family loved it!